marcomasoero/Pygame/README.md

 # Pygame
+Christmas Holidays Homeworks:
-Christmas Holidays Homeworks:Create a game using the pygame plug-in.
+Create a game using the pygame plug-in.